 Privacy Protection Laws fit for a Data Rich Society?

-The changes that will be introduced by the Privacy Act aim to retain the flexibility of the current legislation, by way of its principles, whilst taking a more preventative approach to privacy breaches.
+The changes that have been introduced by the Privacy Act aim to retain the flexibility of the current legislation, by way of its principles, whilst taking a more preventative approach to privacy breaches.

 As the changes have received cross-party support from Parliament there is a clear sense of unanimity that our concerns surrounding data sharing are well founded.
 Although privacy law is reactive by nature, Privacy Commissioner John Edwards is optimistic about the updated legislation as it ultimately:

 “…provides a modernised framework to better protect New Zealanders’ privacy rights in today’s environment.”

 To examine the exact changes, see the Privacy Act 2020 here.

 The final Parliamentary Justice Select Committee report can be found here.

 If you need any more detail on how these changes will affect your organisation then contact our Privacy Law Specialists in the Corporate and Commercial Law Team.